QuantEcon/book-networks-public/code_book/ch_intro.md

 plt.show()
 ```

-### Computing in and out degree distributions
+### Computing in and out degree distributions.

-The in-degree distribution evaluated at 𝑘 is the fraction of nodes in a network that have in-degree 𝑘.
+The in-degree distribution evaluated at $k$ is the fraction of nodes in a network that have in-degree $k$.
 The in-degree distribution of a NetworkX DiGraph can be calculated using the below.

 ```{code-cell}
 def in_degree_dist(G):